-The Workforce Innovation and Opportunity Act (WIOA) is the federal funding source for the resources and services available through Career Link.
+Individuals interested in training for a new career may be eligible for assistance through the Workforce Innovation and Opportunity Act (WIOA).
 WIOA is landmark legislation that is designed to strengthen and improve our nation’s public workforce system and help get Americans, including youth and those with significant barriers to employment, into high-quality jobs and careers and help employers hire and retain skilled workers.

 Who can apply?